-Annually, the City of Salem will issue a Request for Proposals (RFP) for funding applications.
-RFPs issued may be to solicit public services, housing and/or economic development funding requests.
+Annually, the City of Salem will issue a Request for Applications (RFA) from non-profit agencies to undertake need programs.
+RFAs issued may be for public services, housing and/or economic development funding requests.
 Awards are conditional upon available funding.